ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ### Starting Authentication

-The authentication flow begins when a user clicks the login button.
-The /auth/google endpoint handles this initial request, setting up necessary security measures and redirecting to Google's authentication page.
-Here's how the process works:
+The `/auth/google` endpoint initiates authentication by:

+1. Generating security tokens (CSRF and nonce)
+2. Storing them in the session
+3. Redirecting to Google's auth page

 ```rust
 async fn google_auth(